Nellie Melba: Honours, memorials and legacy

 Escutcheon: Azure on a plate between in chief two mascles and in base a nightingale or, with a cross gules at centre.

-Melba was appointed Dame Commander of the Order of the British Empire in the 1918 New Year Honours, along with May Whitty the first stage performer to receive this order, for her charity work during World War I, and was elevated to Dame Grand Cross of the Order of the British Empire in 1927.
+Melba was appointed Dame Commander of the Order of the British Empire in the 1918 New Year Honours, along with May Whitty the first stage performer to receive this order, for her charity work during World War I, and was elevated to Dame Grand Cross of the Order of the British Empire in the 1927 Birthday Honours List.
 She was the first Australian to appear on the cover of Time magazine, in April 1927.
 A stained-glass window commemorating Melba was erected in 1962 in the Musicians' Memorial Chapel of the church of St Sepulchre-without-Newgate, London.
 She is one of only two singers – the other being Adelina Patti – with a marble bust on the grand staircase of the Royal Opera House, Covent Garden.

 A blue plaque commemorates Melba at Coombe House, Devey Close in Coombe, Kingston upon Thames, where she lived in 1906.
 She was inducted onto the Victorian Honour Roll of Women in 2001.
 Melba was closely associated with the Melbourne Conservatorium, and this institution was renamed the Melba Memorial Conservatorium of Music in her honour in 1956.
 The music hall at the University of Melbourne is known as Melba Hall.
 The Canberra suburb of Melba is named after her.

 The Australian $100 note features the image of her face, and her likeness has also appeared on an Australian stamp.
 Sydney Town Hall has a marble relief bearing the inscription "Remember Melba", unveiled during a World War II charity concert in memory of Melba and her First World War charity work and patriotic concerts.
 A tunnel on Melbourne's EastLink freeway is named in her honour.
-Streets named after her include Melba Avenue in San Francisco and Avenue Nellie Melba / Nellie Melbalaan in the Brussels municipality of Anderlecht.
+Streets named after her include Melba Avenue in San Francisco, Avenue Nellie Melba / Nellie Melbalaan in the Brussels municipality of Anderlecht, and the Melba Highway, in Melbourne, Victoria, Australia.

-Melba's home in Marian, Queensland, during her brief cohabitation with her husband was relocated from the Marian Mill (where it was due to be demolished) to a riverbank setting along the main Eungella Road in Edward Lloyd Park, where, under the name Melba House, it was restored and now operates as a Melba museum and the Pioneer Valley Visitor Information Centre.
-Her home Coombe Cottage in Coldstream, Victoria, passed to her granddaughter Pamela, Lady Vestey (1918–2011).
-It is now owned by Lady Vestey's sons, Sam (3rd Baron Vestey) and Mark, who reside in the United Kingdom.
+Melba's home in Marian, Queensland, during her brief cohabitation with her husband, was relocated from the Marian Mill (where it was due to be demolished) to a riverbank setting along the main Eungella Road in Edward Lloyd Park, where, under the name Melba House, it was restored and now operates as a Melba museum and the Pioneer Valley Visitor Information Centre.
+Her home, Coombe Cottage in Coldstream, Victoria, passed to her granddaughter Pamela, Lady Vestey (1918–2011); and it is now owned by Lady Vestey's sons, Sam (3rd Baron Vestey) and Mark, who reside in the United Kingdom.
 The house was designed by John Harry Grainger, father of the composer Percy Grainger, and a close friend of Melba's father David Mitchell.

 Melba's name is associated with four foods, all of which were created in her honour by the French chef Auguste Escoffier: